Semicolons are prevalent in most programming languages. Most are

 proponents of semicolons-as-separators against those who believed in

 different branch of language evolution, even considers the

-;;) to be a distinct token, although it only has meaning in the interpreter.
+;;) to be a distinct token, although it only has

 While the most popular use of semicolons is in the context of statements, some languages use them for other purposes.
 For example, F# and Matlab use semicolons for separating elements in collections, and in Lisp they are used for comments.